MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/UnitedKingdom/how-to-export-bacs-files.md

   - "en-gb"
 ---
 # How to: Export BACS Files
-The following procedure describes how to export a BACS file, one of the payment options supported by [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+The following procedure describes how to export a BACS file, one of the payment options supported by FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->.

 ### To export a BACS file